 Professional Issues

-The professional issues this project could solve include the building of specific neural networks and the development of deep learning techniques to understand source code directly from the program’s AST without needing to convert into trees or graphs and embedding the nodes.
+The professional issues this project could solve include building specific neural networks and the development of deep learning techniques to understand source code directly from the program’s AST without needing to convert it into trees or graphs and embedding the nodes.
 This could be done by learning how compilers and interpreters process source code from the program AST at runtime and applying this knowledge to build an entirely new type of neural network architecture.

-This development would see a huge leap forward in the field of Programming Language Understanding (PLU).
+This development would see a huge leap forward in Programming Language Understanding (PLU).
 It would provide entirely new ways for programs to be understood by deep learning methods.
 It could even lead to further research interest in the field of PLU.

 Conclusion

-In conclusion, with the results of this project, I have achieved my aim of determining if trees are more suited than graphs for representing source code which is to be learnt by a neural network.
-I have also achieved each specific objective outlined in section 3.1.
+In conclusion, with the results of this project, I have determined if trees are more suited than graphs for representing source code which is to be learnt by a neural network.
+Furthermore, I have also achieved each specific objective outlined in section 3.1.

 Specific Objectives Achieved

-Objective 2: This project has seen the successful implementation of a method for converting source code into a graph represented by a NetworkX Digraph object (section 4.2.1).
+Objective 2: This project has successfully implemented a method for converting source code into a graph represented by a NetworkX Digraph object (section 4.2.1).

-Objective 3: The method for converting the graph nodes from Objective 2 into node embeddings has been successfully completed (section 4.2.2).
+Objective 3: The method for converting the graph nodes from Objective 2 into node embeddings has been completed (section 4.2.2).

 Objective 5: A method for converting a program into an AST and extracting the complex and important information in the program into a tree data structure has been implemented (section 4.2.1).